Levomilnacipran extended-release capsules

-Levomilnacipran extended-release capsules is not approved for use in children.
+Levomilnacipran extended-release capsules are not approved for use in children.

 Treatment of major depression disorder (MDD).

-Levomilnacipran extended-release capsules is a serotonin-norepinephrine reuptake inhibitor (SNRI).
+Levomilnacipran extended-release capsules are a serotonin-norepinephrine reuptake inhibitor (SNRI).
 It works by restoring the balance of certain natural substances in the brain (serotonin and norepinephrine), which helps to improve certain mood problems.